gmertk/BusyNavigationBar/README.md

     - CustomLayer(() -> CALayer): Your layer to be inserted in navigation bar.
 In this case, properties other than `transparentMaskEnabled` and `alpha` will not be used.
 */
 options.animationType = .Stripes

+/// Color of the shapes.
+Defaults to gray. options.color = UIColor.grayColor()

+/// Alpha of the animation layer.
+Remember that there is also an additional (constant) gradient mask over the animation layer.
+Defaults to 0.5. options.alpha = 0.5

 /// Width of the bar.
 Defaults to 20. options.barWidth = 20